-Provides an adult to accompany a student on a job-shadowing experience or job site to supervise and teach the student job responsibilities.
-Services must be purchased on an FTE basis (307.000) not to exceed .6 FTE, to serve district students.
+An itinerant adult will accompany a student on a job-shadowing experience or job site to supervise and teach the student job responsibilities.
+Services must be purchased on an FTE basis not to exceed .6 FTE, to serve district students.